Help desk

 Here are a few things to know about your customers before you create the ideal service desk for your company:

 Customers have different expectations for different industries.
-Understand the perception of your product and its impact on their life so that you can deliver the right experience through your support channels.
+Understand your customers' perceptions of your product and its impact on their lives so that you can deliver the right experience through your support channels.

 Customer service expectations have risen dramatically.
 Modern customer service must deliver the best of both worlds by providing high-quality service at a faster rate.
 This is where tools such as chatbots and help-desk software can help.